SEND School Information Report

 The needs of pupils are identified on a school provision map which for SEND pupils identifies all resources, training & support.

 If a child has an EHCP, the SENCo will apply for funding to ensure suitable provision identified in their plans can be put in place.
 This funding is allocated to schools and the amount is decided by the Local Authority.
-This provision will be reviewed regularly and shared with parents/carers.
+This provision will be reviewed annually and shared with parents/carers at the annual review.

 |